ArthurClemens/faceted_search/README.md

 #### Example search

-If we provide a checkbox group to the search page to select the publication year (not the best UI - just an example), and the user has typed "Le Guin" in the search box, and selected the years 1964 and 1966, the Flop search parameters will look like this:
+If we provide a checkbox group to the search page to select the publication year (not the best UI - see [Ranges](#ranges) for a better alternative), and the user has typed "Le Guin" in the search box, and selected the years 1964 and 1966, the Flop search parameters will look like this:

 ```elixir
 %{filters: [